 They found that two-thirds of people could not tell the difference between the gluten-free flour and wheat-based flour.
 In fact, nearly half of the participants had worse symptoms after eating the gluten-free flour (9).

 Nevertheless, some evidence shows that gluten-sensitivity exists (11).

 At the end of the day, the evidence surrounding non-celiac gluten sensitivity is mixed.
 However, if you think gluten is making you uncomfortable, it’s best to let your doctor know.

-Summary Most people can tolerate gluten.
-However, people with celiac disease and non-celiac gluten sensitivity can experience discomfort eating gluten.
+Summary Most people can tolerate gluten, but it causes problems in people with celiac disease and non-celiac gluten sensitivity.

 Completely avoiding gluten can be challenging.

-This is because gluten is found in many common ingredients that are added to foods.
+This is because it is found in many common ingredients that are added to foods.